 a dynamic link library, your program can use run-time linking rather

 than static linking at compile time.
-Accessing the Simulink Real-Time C
+Use the Simulink Real-Time C API

-development environments such as Microsoft® Foundation Class Library/Active
+to build custom programs for development environments such as Microsoft® Foundation

 All custom Simulink Real-Time C